Shri Shaila Mahathme

 Sri Shaila Mahathme is a 1961 Indian Kannada-language film, directed by Aroor Pattabhi and produced by Neerlahalli Thalikerappa.
+The movie is about the legend of Mallikarjuna Temple, Srisailam, one of the 12 Jyotirlinga of Lord Shiva.

 The film stars Rajkumar, Dikki Madhavarao, Balakrishna and Hanumanthachar.
 The film has musical score by T. A. Kalyanam.
 The movie was dubbed and released in Telugu as Srisaila Mahatyam.
 J. Jayalalithaa appeared as a child artiste in one of the song sequences of this movie marking her on-screen debut.
 While Sarot Ashwath wrote the dialogues, T. N. Balakrishna was specially credited for comedy dialogues.
 Mahalinga Bhagavathar played a small role in the movie.